confluentinc/cp-demo/docs/index.rst

 -  Create a new Kafka cluster and associated credentials.
 -  Enable |sr-ccloud| and associated credentials.
 -  Create ACLs with wildcard for the service account.
+-  Create a new ksqlDB app and associated credentials
 -  Generate a local configuration file with all above connection information.

 #.
 Get a bash library of useful functions for interacting with |ccloud| (one of which is ``cloud-stack``).
 This library is community-supported and is not supported by Confluent.